 For my son’s holiday class party, I bought this pack of wood slice ornaments and painted the center of each one white.
 I had the kids use paint markers to draw a Christmas tree or snowman scene on their ornament.
 For older kids or adults you could leave the wood slice natural and let them use acrylic paint

 Recycled Christmas Ornaments

-Not only are these little wreaths made with peels that would likely be thrown in the trash, but they looks so cute too.
-My 4 year old son easily strung the peels and wooden beads on the wire.
+Not only are these little wreaths made with peels that would likely be thrown in the trash, but they look so cute too.
+My 4 year old son loves oranges and enjoyed tearing the peels into tiny pieces and threading them onto wire.

 Turn old holiday cards into adorable 3D sphere ornaments of any size!

 All you need for these cute strawberries are walnuts, paint, beads, felt, and ribbon!

 Who would have thought that two small pieces of PVC pipe could make such a modern snowman ornament?!
 Use a peice of scrap fabric or ribbon to make a cute scarf.

 Turn a cork, felt scrap, and a little fake fur into these adorable gnomes in less than an hour!